brandonmichaelhunter/UMASAV/Day1/Programming_Languages.md

 ```
 ## Lets take a 5 minute break

+## Or a better title is How are programs created and executed from our source code.
 ## Lets talk about how to programs, meaning are program created and executed.
 [CONTINUE HERE]
 Now there are many more concepts that we will cover later on in this course, but I want you to undersatnd the basic building blocks of a programming language, but they don't change from one language to another.